 Duration of the mobility

-Selected applicants are eligible to receive funds to partially support their visit, which does not cover all the actual expenses incurred.
-Funds eligible for Erasmus+ Staff Training Mobility are made up of two components;
+Successful applicants are eligible to receive funds to partially support their visit, which may not cover all the actual expenses incurred.
+Funds eligible for Erasmus+ Staff Training Mobility are made up of two components:

 - Individual Support (Subsistence) and

 Staff members will receive their regular salaries while away on Erasmus training.

 Denmark, Finland, Iceland, Ireland, Liechtenstein, Luxembourg, Norway, Sweden, United Kingdom

 Austria, Belgium, Cyprus, Germany, Greece, France, Italy, Malta, Netherlands, Portugal, Spain